Jazz

 Jazz Ensembles

-Performance of classic, modern, and contemporary large ensemble literature.
-The group has commissioned works from Jim McNeely, Rufus Reid, and Paul Smoker and has performed with such jazz masters as the late Dizzy Gillespie, Joe Henderson, Barry Harris, and James Moody.
-Recent guest artists include Gerald Clayton, Camille Thurman, Maria Schneider, Joshua Redman, Peter Bernstein, and Wynton Marsalis.
-In addition to a focus on musicianship, sight reading, and ensemble work, there is a significant emphasis on the cultural and historical roots of the musicians studied and music performed.
-Audition Required.
+The ensemble performs a diverse repertoire spanning classic, modern, and contemporary large ensemble jazz literature.
+It has commissioned original works from esteemed composers such as Jim McNeely, Rufus Reid, and Paul Smoker, and has shared the stage with legendary jazz artists including the late Dizzy Gillespie, Joe Henderson, Barry Harris, and James Moody.
+Recent guest artist collaborations have featured leading voices in contemporary and traditional jazz, such as Sara Gazarek, Gerald Clayton, Camille Thurman, Maria Schneider, Joshua Redman, and Wynton Marsalis.

 Founded by Colin Hancock ('19) in 2016, the Original Cornell Syncopators were formed to explore the music of the Original Dixieland Jass Band for a concert celebrating the 100th-year anniversary of their first recording.
 It has since grown into a larger ensemble, one that performs both sweet and hot music from the late 1910s to the mid-1930s.
 The group's adviser, Professor Robbert van Renesse as an original member and continues to play banjo.
 The Syncopators are a professionally motivated student-run ensemble that has performed in San Diego, Rochester, Philadelphia, and New York and hosted master classes with Wynton Marsalis, the Hot Toddies Jazz Band, and Mike Davis.
 Their recordings, "Live at the Triad," "Wild Jazz" and "Collegiate" are available on all major streaming platforms.
 Membership by audition.